gretaja/pyvisdmc/doc/components.md

 **Talks to:**

 * Main script (`main.py`) and data loader (`data_loader.py`)
-* Again, pre-execution tests check:
+* Again, pre-execution tests check
   * that `mult_dists` is provided and each element is a pair of integers
   * that the simulation data contains all requested atom indices
 * Invalid parameters or missing data fields cause test functions to fail, preventing the plot from running.

 **Side Effects:**

-* Successful execution saves a `.png` file and prints a confirmation message.
+* On success, saves a `.png` file and prints a confirmation message.

 ---

 ## **`two_d_dist` Plot Component (two\_d\_dist.py)**

 **What it does:**
 Creates a 2D probability plot comparing two different sets of bond lengths.
+The x and y axes each correspond to a single set of bonds, and the probability of finding yourself at a given location in the xy-plane is mapped as a color bar.

 **Inputs:**